C0mposer/Spyro-1-Practice-Rom/wiki/02-hotkeys.md

 # Hotkeys

 All default button combos for the Practice ROM.
-Many of these can be customized in the menu — see [Save States](04-save-states.md) for button remapping options.

 ---